Smithoo4/my-recipes/README.md

 > _Note: the index is not yet built.
 Automating it — so it rebuilds itself
 > whenever a recipe is added — is planned for the future._

-## License

-Released under LICENSE — do
-whatever you like with these recipes, no attribution required, and no warranty.
-See the `LICENSE` file for details.